Types of commands

 - If all of the commands before the distributable streaming command can be run on the indexer, the distributable streaming command is run on the indexer.

 - If any one of the commands before the distributable streaming command must be run on the search head, the remaining commands in the search must be run on the search head.
-When the search processing moves to the search head, it cannot move back to the indexer.
+When the search processing moves to the search head, it can't be moved back to the indexer.

 Distributable streaming commands can be applied to subsets of indexed data in a parallel manner.
 For example, the